Laguna Woods, California: Education

 Laguna Woods itself has no public schools.
 The city is located in the Capistrano Unified School District and the Saddleback Valley Unified School District, as well as the South Orange County Community College District.

 Infrastructure

 Public Safety services

 Fire protection in Laguna Woods is provided by the Orange County Fire Authority with ambulance service by Care Ambulance Service.
 Law enforcement is provided by the Orange County Sheriff's Department.
 Security services within Laguna Woods Village are provided by Laguna Woods Village Security.

 Transportation

 Orange County Transportation Authority operates bus transportation throughout Laguna Woods.

 Water Services

-Water in Laguna Woods is supplied by the Moulton Niguel Water District, which sources its water from the Metropolitan Water District Southern California.
-This water is imported from both the Colorado River and the State Water Project.
+Water in Laguna Woods is supplied by the El Toro Water District.